Why Visibility Beats Technical Skills for Security Career Growth

 The work doesn't speak for itself—you do

-So does this mean that visibility is the most important thing?
+So visibility is the most important thing?

-But I'm better than I was a year ago, and that's made all the difference.
+It's a learnable skill, so don’t give up if you're terrible at first.
+I'm still not great at it, but I'm better than I was a year ago, and that's made all the difference.

 Pull up your last few weeks of completed work